-Figure 3.5.1-2 Simplified switching circuit (Permission Pending)
+Figure 3.5.1-2 Simplified switching circuit (Reprinted with permission form Circuits Today)

 As you can see from the figure above, S1 (switch) when closed the output capacitor is charged.
 When the switch is open the output capacitor discharges.
 The output voltage relies on the input voltage and the duty cycle that the switch controls.
 In reference with our project the switching regulator would be very beneficial due to the fact it's very dependable.
 We don't necessarily have very high voltage to deal with but in comparison with the linear regulator the switcher regulator is able to have a fixed voltage set.